Tips for More Effective Studying

 Age Limit for a Student Visa

-The age requirements for a Japanese student visa are relatively flexible.
+The age limit in Japan for obtaining a Japanese student visa is relatively flexible.

 Generally, applicants must be at least 18 years old, which typically corresponds to completing 12 years of primary and secondary education.
 This requirement ensures students have the necessary educational foundation before beginning their studies in Japan.